apptainer/singularity-userdocs/security.rst

 Singularity Runtime enforces a unique security model that makes it appropriate for *untrusted users* to run *untrusted containers* safely on multi-tenant resources.
-Since Singularity Runtime dynamically writes UID and GID information to the appropriate files within the container at runtime, the user remains the same *inside* and *outside* the container, i.e., if you're an unprivileged user while entering the container you'll remain an unprivigeled user inside the container.
+Since Singularity Runtime dynamically writes UID and GID information to the appropriate files within the container at runtime, the user remains the same *inside* and *outside* the container, i.e., if you're an unprivileged user while entering the container you'll remain an unprivileged user inside the container.
 A privilege separation model is in place to prevent users from escalating privileges once they are inside of a container.
-The container file system is mounted using the nosuid option, and processes are spawned with the ``PR_NO_NEW_PRIVS`` flag.
+The container file system is mounted using the
+``nosuid`` option, and processes are spawned with the ``PR_NO_NEW_PRIVS`` flag.
 Taken together, this approach provides a secure way for users to run containers and greatly simplifies things like reading and writing data to the host system with appropriate ownership.

 It is also important to note that the philosophy of Singularity is *Integration* over *Isolation*.
-Most container runtimes strive to isolate your container from the host system and other cotainers as much as possible.
+Most container run times strive to isolate your container from the host system and other containers as much as possible.
 Singularity, on the other hand, assumes that the user’s primary goals are portability, reproducibility, and ease of use and that isolation is often a tertiary concern.
 Therefore, Singularity only isolates the mount namespace by default, and will also bind mount several host directories such as ``$HOME`` and ``/tmp`` into the container at runtime.
 If needed, additional levels of isolation can be achieved